melissa-rodriguez5/melissa-rodriguez5.github.io/index.md

 ## Code Review
 The following is a link to a video with an informal code review covering the artifact I have chosen to make enhancements on for all three categories: [Artifact Code Review](https://youtu.be/KvFRfy7cGxg)

+## Enhancement One Narrative
+### Briefly describe the artifact.
+What is it?
+When was it created?
+The artifact is a simple authentication system that validates a zoo employee's login credentials and authorizes them to view data that pertains to their role in the organization.
+It was originally written in Java for the IT-145 Foundation in App Development class I took in late 2019.

+### Justify the inclusion of the artifact in your ePortfolio.
+Why did you select this item?
+What specific components of the artifact showcase your skills and abilities in software development?
+I selected this artifact because as one of the earliest programs I created, I saw much room for improvement.
+When considering the three categories I needed to cover for my capstone (software engineering, data structures/algorithms, and databases), I immediately saw the potential this one artifact had for me showing the skills I have developed in each of these categories.
+As a bare bones program, I saw that I could take what I had and could improve upon it by converting it to another language, adding CRUD functionality, and adding a database to make data management more efficient.

+### Reflect on the process of enhancing and/or modifying the artifact.
+What did you learn as you were creating it and improving it?
+What challenges did you face?
+How did you incorporate feedback as you made changes to the artifact?
+How was the artifact improved?
+When aiming to convert the program from Java to JavaScript, I knew I was potentially tackling a tough project since my experience with JavaScript is minimal.
+The first obstacle I came across was trying to write a program that only functions through a CLI in JavaScript.
+JavaScript’s strength lies in its compatibility with web browsers, so trying to write JavaScript that did not need to run on a browser was tough since it required the use of Node.js.
+This was difficult since vanilla JavaScript would not always work for certain functionalities and I had to research what code would work when running through Node.js.
+Another big challenge in this part of the enhancement process was converting my program’s hash file from Java to JavaScript.
+Since I did not write the hash file in the original artifact (it was provided in the course already completed), I knew I was going to have to do some extra research to be able to get the hash file up and running in JavaScript.
+With a bit of research and guidance, I was able to find and implement a JavaScript library (CryptoJS) that served the same purpose as the hash file.
+I incorporated feedback to my enhancement by paying special attention to the comments in my code.
+Because of the excess of unnecessary comments in the original artifact, I made sure that the enhanced version had a balance of including well-commented code that avoided unnecessary explanations.
+Although I did end up having to do much more additional research than initially expected, I learned a lot about JavaScript, Node.js, and imported libraries and I think I established good foundations for this project that allowed me to build on this code for the other enhancements.
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/melissa-rodriguez5/melissa-rodriguez5.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.